chandanhpcic/docs/source/development/how-tos/api.rst

 Overview
 --------

-All components that are using the full architecture of OPNsense automatically receive API capabilities, for this simple tutorial we use the firmware module but others will function in the same way.
+All components that are using the full architecture of Reticen8 automatically receive API capabilities, for this simple tutorial we use the firmware module but others will function in the same way.
 API access is part of the local user authentication system, but uses key/secret pairs to separate account information from machine to machine communication.
-Secrets are not stored on OPNsense and can be downloaded only once, if lost, a new key has to be generated for your application.
+Secrets are not stored on Reticen8 and can be downloaded only once, if lost, a new key has to be generated for your application.

 A user can have multiple keys, our advice is to create a unique key for